So What are QR Codes Anyway??

 Be sure to test any QR codes before you post!

 QR codes are an effortless way to share information with your community.
 There are plenty of free resources to create them and link digital content you want to share.
-You can add a QR to any Gipper template by utilizing the Sponsor Logo feature.
+You can add a QR to any Gipper template by utilizing the Sponsorship feature.

 We are looking forward to seeing how you put this information into action :)